tonyspiro/progressive-image/README.md

 This creates a "blurr" to "in focus" effect which is a better alternative than longer loading times and visually loading down a large image.

-Plus, it will serve the correct image size to the user based on their browser size, thus eliminating unnessessarily large images and slow loading for mobile devices.
+Plus, it will serve the correct image size to the user based on their browser size, thus eliminating unnecessarily large images and slow loading for mobile devices.

 Easy to use:
 -------